Metal Additive Manufacturing

 Want to know if your application is suitable for metal 3D Printing?

-Which Metal is best?
+Which metal is best?

 Copper